priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 7: 589.
 N-ary Tree Preorder Traversal
 ## Day 8: 1319.
 Number of Operations to Make Network Connected
 ## Day 9: 1466.
 Reorder Routes to Make All Paths Lead to the City Zero
+## Day 10.
+2316.
+Count Unreachable Pairs of Nodes in an Undirected Graph